NITheCS INTERNSHIP PROGRAMME

 - NITheCS financially supports students who pass the screening process in terms of travel costs, accommodation costs and subsistence allowance.

-- Subsistence allowance / living expense support is currently capped at R150 per day.
+- Subsistence allowance / living expense support per day up to a capped amount.

 - Generally, the internship period for students without a need for transport and accommodation allowances is 28 days.
 When transport and accommodation costs are incurred for the duration of the internship, the period of the internship is 21 days.